JeffSmith-ok/Algorithmic_Trading_Project/README.md

 ---

-Enter into your virtual environment by typing conda activate dev and pip install the libraries and dependencies
+Enter into your virtual environment and activate it and pip install the libraries and dependencies

 ---